-In order to assess companies and countries around the controversial activities, the investment team, the Invesco Quantitative Strategies (hereafter "IQS") team uses a combination of third-party data providers to assess compliance.
+In order to assess companies and countries around the controversial activities, the IQS team uses a combination of third-party data providers to assess compliance.
 This data is used in order to place trade restrictions on issuers that breach the defined thresholds.

-For the best-in-class approach, the IQS team uses the ESG score from MSCI.
+For the best-in-class approach, the IQS team uses the Low Carbon Transition score from MSCI.
+The score seeks to inform on a company's preparedness and performance in managing risks and opportunities related to the transition to a low-carbon economy.